Q&A: High-speed rail 2

 How has the government addressed environmental concerns?

 Former Transport Secretary Justine Greening announced extra tunnelling and "cutting" through hills from London to Birmingham, which she said would "mitigate" more than half the route.
 There are new or extended tunnels at Amersham in Buckinghamshire, Ruislip in north-west London, Greatworth in Northamptonshire, Turweston in Buckinghamshire, Chipping Warden and Aston le Walls in Northamptonshire, Wendover in Buckinghamshire and Long Itchington Wood in Warwickshire.
+The extra tunnelling is a major factor in the increase in costs for phase one of the route.

 Has it addressed the concerns of those living on the proposed HS2 route?